ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Basic** tab, set values in the following fields:

-- **Name** – Optionally, enter a name for the page block, for example, "Up-to-date products" or "Your recent purchases".
+- **Name** – Enter a name for the Page block.
 - **Personalization scenario** – Select "Last purchased" to display products that were recently purchased from PIM by any user, or "Last purchased by user" to display products that were recently purchased by the current user.
-- **Product Types to be displayed** – Select the type of products to be displayed on the list, for example, "Hardware" or "Linear bearings".
+- **Product Types to be displayed** – Select the type of products to be displayed on the list.
 - **Limit** – Set the number of products to be displayed.

 On the **Design** tab, in the **View** field, select the layout be used to present a list of products and submit your changes.